-The planned activities for resident patients are not optional since they are an integral part of the whole treatment.
-However, the spiritual or religious activities are never compulsory.
-Each patient will be free to participate or not according to their faith, belief or life philosophy.
+The activities provided for resident patients are not optional as they are a part of the holistic treatment.
+However, spiritual or religious activities are never obligatory, with each patient free to participate or not, depending on their faith, belief or philosophy of life.

-During the day resident patients are organized in working groups by areas in order to accomplish the everyday community tasks.
-The work areas in the mornings are cooking, cleaning, gardening, facilities maintenance, ruits and vegetables seeding, bakery, among other ergo therapy activities.
-Everything that is produced is exclusively destined to domestic consumption.
-Participation in these work activities not only maintains the place in order, but also structures internally the person.
-It is also some kind of personal retribution to the dynamics of the Center.
-In this way each patient learns how to cook, make bread, wash their clothes, i.e. address elementary aspects of their life.
+During the day residents are organized into working groups by areas to fulfill responsibilities in everyday community tasks.
+The work areas in the mornings are: kitchen, cleaning, gardens, fruit and vegetable farming, maintenance of the facilities, and bakery, and such works are part of a greater set of ergotherapy activities.
+Everything produced is exclusively for domestic consumption.
+Participating in these tasks works not only by ordering the environment, but also by structuring each one internally.
+It is also a way of contributing personally to the dynamics of the Center.
+So each patient learns to cook, make bread, wash their clothes... that is to take care of oneself in elementary aspects of life.

-In the afternoons resident patients participate in self-knowledge workshops, such as the masks and tales workshop, and in occupational workshops such as craftwork, carpentry and some other artistic activity as a means of expressing feelings (painting, music, etc.).
-At the end of the afternoon psychotherapeutic, psychoeducational, general culture or training meetings are held.
-Their goal is to manage interpersonal conflicts, learn tolerance to frustration, develop a true communication and open the patient’s horizons.
+In the afternoons, patients participate in self-awareness workshops, such as the mask and tales workshop, and in occupational workshops where crafts, carpentry, artistic activities as a means of expression (painting, music etc.) are carried out.
+At the end of the afternoon there are psychotherapeutic or psychoeducational meetings, general culture talks and training.
+They serve in particular to manage interpersonal conflicts, learn tolerance to frustration, develop true communication and open the horizons of patients.

-Freed from external concerns, the patient can focus all his energy towards the knowledge of himself.
-Following that purpose, there is no possibility to exit the Center until the reinsertion stage (approximately after sixth months of treatment).
-However, the therapeutic team plans one-day trips every two weeks and regular visits to the botanical reserve (1 hour at walking distance from the Center into the jungle) where the patients work, ingest plants, participate in ayahuasca sessions or in “dietas” (retreats) that break the daily confinement at the housing center.
+Freed from outside concerns, the patient can direct all his energy towards knowledge of himself.
+To do this, he can’t exit until the reintegration stage (about the sixth month).
+However, the therapeutic team plans day trips every 2 weeks and regular visits to the botanical reserve (an hour's walk from the Center, in the middle of the jungle) to work, take plants, participate in Ayahuasca ceremonies or perform the "diet", a 7-day retreat that breaks the normal routine.

-It is worth emphasizing that the group of a maximum of 15 patients has 2.5 hectares to spread, with doors open to the street, simple fences made of plants and trees, and the Shilcayo river bordering one of the sides, where one can bathe.
-In this way, the context does not evoke an atmosphere of forced incarceration, like the one that exists in hospitals or prisons.
-Everyday life in the Center is marked and accompanied by different social celebrations (such as birthdays, commitments or vows of drugs abandonment, departure celebrations, etc.), by the therapeutic process (essentially with ritualized plant sessions and retreats/diets) and by spiritual life (meditation, mass for religious practitioners, reparation rituals, etc.).
+It should be emphasized that the group, of a maximum of 15 patients, has a plot of 2.5 hectares to spread, with the doors open to the outside world.
+This space is delimited by a simple fence of plants and trees, and on one side by the Shilcayo river where one can bathe.
+The context does not thus evoke an environment of forced imprisonment of prison or hospitalization. the pace of everyday life in the Center is marked by the various celebrations of life (birthdays, commitments or vows of drug abandonment, exit celebrations...), the therapeutic process (ritualized sessions of plants and the "diet") and spiritual life (meditation, masses for practitioners, rites of repair...).